ArkajyotiChakraborty/Tin-Dog/README.md

+# Tin-Dog: A place where your Dog can find it's true Soul Mate.
-# Tin-Dog
+# Introduction:
-I made a basic website Tin-Dog using HTML, CSS, Bootstrap.
+I made this website using basic tools that is HTML, CSS, Bootstrap.
+The idea is taken from Tinder in the same way this is Tinder for Dogs.